GoogleChrome/developer.chrome.com/site/en/docs/webstore/using_webstore_api/index.md

 - Before you can publish a new item, you have to fill out the [Store Listing][store-listing] and [Privacy practices][privacy] tabs in the [Developer Dashboard][cws-dashboard].
 - After publishing an new or existing item, it will undergo a review process.
-See [x][x] to learn more.
+See [Review Process][review-process] to learn more.
-- Before uploading an existing store item, remember to increase the [version number][x].
+- Before updating an existing store item, remember to increase the [version][version].

 Learn more about the Chrome Web
 Store Publish API [here][cws-api].